 Tropes Are Not Bad

-If your favorite shows have long lists of tropes associated with them, well, so does everybody's.
+If your favorite shows have long lists of tropes associated with them, well, so do everybody's.
 A show featuring an Action Girl or showing a character kicking the dog is not a bad thing; the former is merely a reasonable type of character (badass character who is female) and the latter is a character action that happens plenty in Real Life.

 Consider the following points before you label simply including a common story element or character type as a sign of creative failure: